8 Stressor-Response Library

 8.5 Add, Edit, and Update the Database

-Verified users can login, add, edit and update relationships.
+Authenticated users can login, add, edit and update relationships.
 Once logged in, options appear in the detail view to edit data for relationships.
 New stressors can be added in the detail view.

 8.6 Stressor-Response Curve Tracing Tool